openssl-s_server - SSL/TLS server program

 - -chainCApath dir

-The directory to use for building the chain provided to the client.
-This directory must be in "hash format", see verify(1) for more information.
+A directory containing trusted certificates to use for building the server certificate chain provided to the client.
+This directory must be in "hash format", see openssl-verify(1) for more information.

 If this option is set then no certificate is used.
 This restricts the cipher suites available to the anonymous ones (currently just anonymous DH).